Justice Rapid Response

 Organization and position within the organization

-Justice Rapid Response is an intergovernmental initiative that provides trained and rapidly deployable criminal justice and related professionals at the request of the international community to investigate, analyze and report on situations of serious human rights and international criminal law violations.
-The JRR Secretariat team carries out JRR’s activities under the direction of the JRR Executive Director and it is based in Geneva, Switzerland with an office in New York.
+Justice Rapid Response (JRR) is an intergovernmental initiative that partners with international, national and civil society actors by providing them with prompt, impartial and professional expertise, tailored to each context, to investigate international crimes and serious human rights violations and to promote the rights and access to justice of victims and survivors.
+The JRR Secretariat team carries out JRR’s activities under the direction of the JRR Executive Director and it is based in Geneva, Switzerland with a liaison office in New York.

 Duties and responsibilities

 The tasks of the Operations Officer are to:

 1. In charge of the logistics and documentation of experts’ deployments

 - The Operations Officer is responsible for ensuring that all logistical and contractual aspects of experts deployment are implemented in a systematic, safe and cost-effective manner.

 - Assisting with the facilitation of the deployment of experts to the field, in collaboration with the experts and JRR colleagues

 - Keep track of the systematic and safe implementation of all operational aspects of the deployments using the “Duty of Care Check-list” in Salesforce to be kept up to date

 In this role the Operations Officer ensures that the office provides a safe, practical, cost-effective and friendly environment for JRR staff based in Geneva.
 This entails:

 - Managing the general e-mail address and phoneline of the organization.